Eljo Iba

-Eljo Ernesto Ignatius Polikarpus Iba (born December 17, 1991) is an Indonesian professional footballer who plays as a right back for Liga 2 club Persipura Jayapura.
+Eljo Ernesto Ignatius Polikarpus Iba (born December 17, 1991) is an Indonesian professional footballer who plays as a right back.
 His older brother, Erol Iba is a former footballer for Indonesia national team.

 Club career

 Persiba Balikpapan

 Eljo Iba joined the Persiba Balikpapan club in the 2020 Liga 2.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.